seqcode/miniMDS/README.md

 ``python minimds_inter.py data/GM12878_combined_interchromosomal data/GM12878_combined_intrachromosomal 1000000 10000``

-Because of the challenges of inter-chromosomal inference, it is recommended that a resolution no greaer than 1-Mbp be used for inter-chromosomal data.
+Because of the challenges of inter-chromosomal inference, it is recommended that a resolution no greater than 1-Mbp be used for inter-chromosomal data.

-By default, partitioned MDS is not performed.
-To perform partitioned MDS on each intra-chromosomal structure, use the option -l followed by the resolution of the low-res intra-chromosomal files.
-(It is assumed that the naming of these files is otherwise identical to that of the high-res intra-chromosomal files.)

-``python minimds_inter.py data/GM12878_combined_interchromosomal data/GM12878_combined_intrachromosomal 1000000 10000``

-This will perform partitioned MDS on each of the intra-chromosomal structures at 10-Kbp resolution and then assemble the chromosomes into a whole-genome structure using 1-Mbp-resolution inter-chromosomal data.
-Remember that structures are not saved by default.

 #### Other parameters (optional)